 ‘They’ll love the very life out of your body!’

-Invasion of the Bee Girls is a 1973 science fiction horror film directed by Denis Sanders from a screenplay by Nicholas Meyer (later director of Star Trek II and VI and Time After Time).
+Invasion of the Bee Girls is a 1973 science fiction horror film directed by Denis Sanders from a screenplay written by Nicholas Meyer (later director of Star Trek II and VI and Time After Time).

 Doctor Susan Harris, a mad scientist (Anitra Ford), has created an army of female beauties who seduce men to death.
-One by one the male victims are killed before the local police catch on to the plans of the infested females.
+One by one the male victims are killed before the local police catch on to the plans of the infected females.

 Swiftly making the acquaintance of the laboratory’s head librarian, Julie Zorn, he begins interviewing the firm’s leading scientists, many of whom have reputations as sexual players.
 His investigation is soon complicated by a growing number of deaths, all men who died of congestive heart failure caused by sexual exhaustion.

-Despite a curfew and the establishment of a military quarantine, the scientists continue playing their sex games.
+Despite a curfew and the establishment of a military quarantine, the scientists continue their carnal games.
 One of them, Herb Kline, is approached by Susan Harris, a beautiful entomologist working on bees.
 Though described by the men as an “iceberg,” she flirts with Kline and invites him over for dinner.

 That night, as they get frisky, Kline suffers a fatal thrombosis and Harris reveals black compound eyes suggesting that she is more than she appears…